Meeting the needs of cities, farms and nature with limited water supplies.

 Finding solutions to U.S. water supply challenges in drought-prone areas will require flexible and resilient water management systems that produce multiple benefits for the nation.

-Chronic water shortages, rapid population growth and aging water infrastructure are increasing the potential for conflict over water resources, especially in the western United States—the fastest-growing region in the country.
-Native fish and birds are in decline while cities and farms struggle with reduced water supplies.
+Chronic water shortages, more frequent and intense droughts, rapid population growth and aging water infrastructure are increasing the potential for conflict over water resources, especially in the western United States.
+Fish and wildlife species are in decline while cities and farms struggle with reduced water supplies.
 In the ultimate testament to the demands Americans place on their water supplies, the Colorado River no longer reaches the sea.
 In many parts of the West, future demand is projected to outpace available supply.